attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_dc/README.md

 2. **Get the Device Capabilities information **

-    Once the application is authorized, retrieve the location information of the device by calling the Att.Provider.getDeviceLocation method.
+    Once the application is authorized, retrieve the device information of the device by calling the Att.Provider.getDeviceInfo method.

         provider.getDeviceInfo({
             success : onSuccess,